djangocon/2022.djangocon.us/_posts/2022-08-19-dev-sprint-attendees.md

 ### Know yourself
 It's helpful to have an idea of where you are in your development journey?
 Are you a very experienced developer who's always wanted to contribute to open source but never has?
 Are you newer to software development or Django but still interested in contributing?
 As a note: there are multiple ways newer developers can contribute, so don't let the fear of "not knowing enough" stop you.

 Why do you want to contribute to FLOSS?
 There are many different reasons, some of which were mentioned above.
 Are you more focused on giving back to a community that's already given to you?
-Maybe you're looking forward to improving your engineering skills, or learning more about a package you frequently use or that your company depends on?
+Maybe you're looking forward to improving your engineering skills or learning more about a package you and/or your company frequently use or depend on?
 A little introspection on your motives can help guide your efforts.

 Finally, it's helpful to give some thought to which FLOSS project you want to contribute to?
 With that in mind, even if there's not a dedicated sprint happening for that project, you could use the time during the sprints to start looking at making contributions on your own.
 A 1-person sprint is very much "a thing".